 The Assumption Reinsurance Depopulation Program is, with notable exceptions, modeled after take-out programs in Florida and Louisiana.
 Interested carriers must be reviewed by TDI and TWIA to identify the policies they would like to assume.
 Agents review and approve or reject any offers from the carriers.
-Policyholders who receive offers must take action to remain with the Association within a six-month period or have their policy automatically assumed by the carrier.
+Policyholders who receive offers must take action to remain with the Association within a sixty-day period or have their policy automatically assumed by the carrier.
+Agents and policyholders may not make depopulation decisions during a hurricane season.